bparanj/crystal/electronics/zettel/photo-resistor.md

 resistor

-A photoresistor (also known as a light-dependent resistor or LDR) is a passive electronic component whose resistance changes depending on the amount of light it receives.
+A photoresistor is a passive electronic component whose resistance changes depending on the amount of light it receives.
 When exposed to light, its resistance decreases, allowing more current to flow through the circuit.
 Photoresistors are  used in light-sensitive devices such as automatic lighting systems, light meters, and alarm systems.

+Photoresistor is also known as light-dependent resistor or LDR.

 ### Atomic Ideas:

 1. What is a photoresistor, and how does it work?

    A photoresistor is a variable resistor whose resistance decreases as the intensity of light increases.
 It operates based on the principle that certain materials change their electrical conductivity when exposed to light.

     Think of a photoresistor like a window blind.
 The more you open the blind (expose the photoresistor to light), the more light (current) can enter the room (flow through the circuit).
     In an automatic streetlight, a photoresistor can detect ambient light levels.
 As it gets dark, its resistance increases, triggering the streetlight to turn on.